ryan3738/bellingham3d-backend/readme.md

 - Digital Ocean
 # Running the backend

-> **NOTE** you'll need Cloudinary, Stripe, and SMTP credentials set up in your `.env` file or environment variables to run this example.
+> **NOTE** you'll need Cloudinary, Stripe, and SMTP credentials set up in your `.env` file or environment variables to run this project.
 See the `.env.sample` file for required fields.

 ## To run the project locally: